camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/25-general-migration-hints/00-overview.html.md

 The general approach to migrate from one minor version to the next involves the following steps:

-1. [Download](http://camunda.org/download/) the pre-packaged distribution corresponding to the next minor version from the Camunda website, e.g. `camunda-bpm-tomcat-7.2.0.zip`.
-As an enterprise customer, use the [enterprise edition download](ref:/enterprise/#downloads) page instead.
+1. [Download](http://camunda.org/download/) the pre-packaged distribution corresponding to the next minor version from the Camunda website, e.g., `camunda-bpm-tomcat-7.2.0.zip`.
+As an enterprise customer, use the [enterprise edition download](/enterprise/download) page instead.
 2. Migrate your database using the SQL scripts packaged inside the `$DISTRIBUTION_PATH/sql/upgrade`.
 3. Upgrade the Camunda libraries and web applications in your server.
 4. Upgrade your process applications.